bckohan/lahop-tracker/README.md

 bulk forwarding feature that works as intended, but I haven't tried them.

 In gmail the best way to search for old HOPs submitted by that address is: `from: donotreply@lahsa.org subject: outreach request`

+## Formatting and Spreadsheet Customization

+The script is robust to adding, rearranging or renaming columns.
+So feel free to do that.
+The script does no formatting itself, so apply whatever formatting you like.